DayNiz/CmdFNaF/README.md

 n : right hall;

 s : show the office,in the state you have left it
+---

 --WARNING--

 If you mant to compile it yourself, make sure the executable is with a folder named src with the sounds (the .wav files).

+---
+FNaF made by Scott Cawthon.
+I just remade the game in ASCII art.